karthik101/30loops-user-docs/30loops-user-docs/manual.rst

 - Fetch your changed code
 - Create a new bundle of your app
 - Build new instances (in parallel with the current running ones)
-- Point the load balancers to the new instances
+- Point the load balancers to the new instances when the deploy was succesful.

 So a deployment does not involve any downtime.
 Your old version keeps running until the new instances are ready.